jeka-dev/jeka/docs/installation.md

 Linux host, which is mandatory to produce Java native image for Linux and containers.

 For this, execute :

 - Linux/Macos        : `docker run -v $HOME/.jeka/cache4c:/cache -v .:/workdir jekadev/jeka [JEKA ARGUMENTS]`
 - Windows Powershell : `docker run -v ${HOME}\.jeka\cache4c:/cache -v ${PWD}:/workdir jekadev/jeka [JEKA ARGUMENTS]`
 - Windows cmd        : `docker run -v %USERPROFILE%\.jeka\cache4c:/cache -v %cd%:/workdir jekadev/jeka [JEKA ARGUMENTS]`

-Notes:
+!!! notes

+    `-v $HOME/.jeka/cache4c:/cache`

-- `-v $HOME/.jeka/cache4c:/cache` tells jeka to use a specific cache when running with container, as JDK or other tools cached by Jeka may differ from the ones used by the host system.
+    Tells jeka to use a specific cache when running with container, as JDK or other tools cached by Jeka may differ from the ones used by the host system.

-- `-v .:/workdir jeka --version` lets Jeka operate in the current directory of the host machine
+    `-v .:/workdir jeka --version`

+    Lets Jeka operate in the current directory of the host machine

+    `[JEKA ARGUMENTS]`

-- `[JEKA ARGUMENTS]` stands for regular jeka arguments you would pass to jeka command line as `project: back' or '--help'.
+    Stands for regular jeka arguments you would pass to jeka command line as `project: back' or '--help'.